 Kenting Youth Activity Center Introduction

-The Kenting Youth Activity Center features a unique and graceful architectural complex, carefully designed by the renowned architect Dr. Hans Scharoun.
-The exterior design adopts traditional Minnan style, with elements such as gardens, three-section courtyards, Sanhe and Sihe courtyards, study halls, and inns, creating an atmosphere rich in ancient charm.
-Located adjacent to Kenting Frog Rock Coastal Park, visitors can stroll along the trails to reach the shoreline and enjoy the beautiful sea and sky views, as well as the ecological scenery.
-As you wander through, you can take in the exotic coastal plants, unique rock formations, and distant bays and mountains.
-The spacious area offers a serene environment, and walking through the alleys while facing the ancient architecture naturally evokes a sense of nostalgia.
-The buildings are named after the surnames listed in the "Hundred Surnames," such as Longxi Hall, Qinghe Hall, Jiangxia Hall, and Pengcheng Hall, allowing visitors not only to appreciate the architectural features but also to understand the origins of the names.
-At the temple square, engaging with traditional childhood games like spinning tops, stilt walking, and centipede racing is a refreshing experience.
-If you're hungry, head over to Longmen Inn.
-Yes, you heard it right; the ancient inn serves as a modern restaurant, providing a place to rest and enjoy a meal.
-Having the opportunity to dine in an inn is another delightful experience.
-The Hengchun Peninsula enjoys a spring-like climate year-round.
-On sunny days, the red and white buildings of the activity center beautifully contrast against the azure sky, each displaying its unique charm.
-Especially with the Kenting Youth Activity Center's proximity to the coastal park, visitors can stroll along the coastal recreational trail to reach the beach, where the pristine white sands, tropical plants, coastal rock formations, and the glow of the sunset combine to create a rare and stunning scenic beauty.
+The Kenting Youth Activity Center features a unique architectural complex designed by renowned architect Dr. Hans Scharoun.
+The buildings exhibit traditional Minnan style, with elements like gardens, three-section courtyards, Sanheyuan, Siheyuan, academies, and lodgings, creating an atmosphere rich in historical charm.
+Furthermore, with the activity center adjacent to the Kenting Frog Rock Coastal Park, visitors can stroll along the path to reach the shoreline and admire the beautiful views of the sea and sky, as well as the ecological landscapes.
+Amid the journey, one can witness rare coastal plants, unique rock formations, and even distant bays and mountains.
+The spacious area of the park is tranquil and serene.
+Walking through the alleyways surrounded by historical architecture evokes a sense of nostalgia.
+The buildings are named after surnames from the Song Dynasty, such as Longxi Hall, Qinghe Hall, Jiangxia Hall, and Pengcheng Hall, allowing visitors to appreciate architectural features while also learning about the origins of these names.
+At the temple square, engaging with traditional activities like spinning tops, stilt walking, and centipede racing offers a refreshing experience.
+If hunger strikes, head over to Longmen Inn—indeed, the ancient inn is the modern restaurant, a place to rest and fill the stomach, providing another unique dining experience.
+The Hengchun Peninsula enjoys a spring-like climate all year round.
+On sunny days, the red and white buildings of the activity center contrast beautifully with the blue sky, showcasing their own distinct charm.
+Especially since the Kenting Youth Activity Center is close to the coastal park, visitors can follow the scenic coastal pathway to the beach, where they can enjoy the pristine white sands, tropical plants, coastal rock formations, and the glow of the sunset, which all contribute to an extraordinary visual experience.